Turkey-led int’l Zero Waste webinar creates environmental awareness

 Turkey has been sparing no effort in recent years to avoid waste.

-First Lady Emine Erdoğan's brainchild, United Nations-awarded Zero Waste project has become the pioneer in Turkey's anti-waste efforts.
+First Lady Emine Erdoğan's brainchild, the Zero Waste project that has also received a United Nations award, has become a pioneer in Turkey's anti-waste efforts.

-As part of the project that was initiated in 2017, the waste recovery rate is targeted to reach 35% in 2023, which is currently 19%.
-Between 2017 and 2020, 315 million kilowatt-hours of energy, 345 million cubic meters of water, 50 million barrels of oil and 397 million tons of raw materials were saved.
+The project initiated in 2017 aims to boost waste recovery rates to 35% by 2023.
+The current rate is 19%.
+Between 2017 and 2020, 315 million kilowatt-hours (kWh) of energy, 345 million cubic meters of water, 50 million barrels of oil and 397 million tons of raw materials were saved.
 The project has also prevented 2 billion tons of greenhouse gas emissions and has saved 209 million trees.

-The project also aims to employ 100,000 people directly and generate TL 20 billion ($2.7 billion) in savings by 2023.
+The project also aims to employ 100,000 people directly and generate TL 20 billion in savings by 2023.
 While 76,000 buildings currently have zero waste management systems, this figure is expected to reach 400,000 buildings in 2023.
-Other forecasted savings include, 100,000 liters of oil per 1 ton of recycled glass and 17 trees per 1 ton of recycled paper.
+Other forecasted savings include 100,000 liters of oil per 1 ton of recycled glass and 17 trees per ton of recycled paper.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.